UD-CISC320-S23/lesson-19-graph-applications/index.md

 ![Image goes here](./PrimsPathFinal.png)

-**Interpretation of Results**:
+**Interpretation of Results**: This is an MST generated from the graph of campus.
+In other words, this shows us a way to connect all the vertices from campus together using the minimum possible total edge weight.
+So if the contractor wanted to build pathways using the least amount of materials he would follow this MST.

 # Campus Shortest Path Problem

 **Shortest Path Problem**: A student want's to figure out the fastest way to get from one building on campus to another.
 It's integral for them to find the fastest path as they are late for a meeting.
 Help the student find the shortest path from their current location to their meeting location.

 > **Formal Description**:
->  * Input: Graph of locations of the Udel Campus, withe weights representing the distance from one node to another.
+>  * Input: Graph of locations of the Udel Campus, with weights representing the distance from one node to another.
 >  * Output: A path of the shortest distance from the start to the target location.

 **Graph Problem/Algorithm**: Dijkstra's Algorithm